 At the end of every semester, the Office of Treasury Services sends out a request to currently enrolled students asking for their social security number or taxpayer ID Number.
 Know that we value your privacy and we do everything we can to protect it.
 So, why the request to provide your SSNO or ITIN?

 In order to comply with the Taxpayer Relief Act of 1997, Cleveland State University must submit information to the Internal Revenue Service each year for every student who attends the University and has earned academic credit.
-The information that is submitted to the IRS includes the tuition and qualified expenses paid and billed on the student's behalf, refunds made to the student for credit hours dropped, and any grant or scholarship dollars credited to the student's account.
+The information that is submitted to the IRS includes the tuition and qualified expenses paid on the student's behalf, refunds made to the student for credit hours dropped, and any grant or scholarship dollars credited to the student's account.
 The Internal Revenue Service works only with social security numbers, therefore, we send a request for this information via aW-9S Form.pdf form to all students whose social security number or taxpayer ID number is not already on file with the University.
-Please keep in mind that if we do not have an accurate Social Security Number on file for you, a 1098T will NOT be prepared.

 The information on the form complies with IRS regulations.
-Please be aware that if you pre-registered for the Spring term in November or December of the prior tax year, that tuition will have been reflected on the previous year's 1098-T and not on the statement for the current tax year.
-Similarly, if you register in November or December of this year for the upcoming Spring semester, that tuition will be on the statement for the current tax year.
+Please be aware that if you pre-registered for the Spring 2018 term in November or December of the prior tax year, that tuition charge will have been reflected on the 2017 1098-T and not on the statement for this current tax year.

 Failure to provide a social security number to the University may result in a tax penalty being assessed by the IRS.